 Kinda crazy but there are lots of studies showing that training in the heat can be really good for you.
 Improved cardiovascular health, less soreness, better muscle function, and higher calorie burn have all been tied to working out in the hot weather!
 It can also be dangerous though, so you need to be careful.

 So in the spirit of staying on top of your goals all summer long, I’m bringing you my top hot weather fitness tips.
 Comment with the one you’re going to try 👇

 Choose the right deodorant.

 First things first, you’ll be sweating a LOT.
 At least we hope so!
 As you get in better and better shape, your sweat glands become MORE active.
 This is a good sign of fitness, because your body is getting more efficient at cooling down.
-My personal fave: Secret Active.
+My personal fave: Secret’s Activecollection in invisible solid.
+I really like the sport scent.
 It is specifically made for intense workouts and all-day odor protection.
 When that heart rate goes up, your odor/wetness protection will too.
 This is going to come in reallllllll handy when you’re trying to squeeze in a quick HIIT workout in the middle of your day (and, let’s be real, you’ve got lots of fun stuff to get to this summer😜)

 Eat those electrolytes!